dzagr-ss/ai_meeting/VERCEL_DEPLOYMENT.md

 1. **✅ Import Error**: `'API_URL' is not exported from '../utils/api'`
 2. **✅ CSP Error**: `Refused to connect to 'https://aimeeting.up.railway.app/token' because it violates the following Content Security Policy directive`
-3. **✅ Live Transcription**: Live transcription updates not showing in real-time
-4. **✅ Audio Recording**: "No audio files found for this meeting" error when stopping recording

 ### 1. API_URL Export Fix
 **Added API_URL export** in `frontend/src/utils/api.ts`: